 The American Opportunity Tax Credit

 You could receive up to $2,500 for undergraduate college costs

 The American Opportunity tax credit (AOC) is a partially refundable credit for undergraduate college education expenses.
 Congress talked about eliminating some educational tax breaks at the end of 2017; the AOC survived.
 It can still be claimed for 2018 and in future years if you qualify.

-The AOC is worth up to $2,500 for the first $4,000 you spend on qualifying educational expenses on behalf of you, your spouse, or your dependents.
+The AOC is worth up to $2,500 per student for the first $4,000 you spend on qualifying educational expenses on behalf of you, your spouse, or your dependents.
+The maximum amount you can claim is $2,500 multiplied by the number of eligible students.

 AOC Phase-out Thresholds